Robert S. Garnett: In memoriam

 In recognition of Garnett's service during the Mexican–American War, a Federal honor guard conveyed his body under a flag of truce to his relatives, who buried Garnett in Baltimore, Maryland.
 He was later re-interred next to his wife in Green-Wood Cemetery in Brooklyn, New York, one of two Confederate generals buried there.
 His grave monument, which he had erected for his wife and child, does not have his name on it.
 One face mentions his wife, one face his son, and one face has the words "To My Wife and Child."
 The fourth face is blank.

+In his memoirs of the War, E. Porter Alexander expressed great admiration for Garnett and stated his belief that if he had lived, Garnett would have become one of the great Confederate generals of the war, stating, "He had been Commandant of the Corps of Cadets during my first year at West Point, and the impression I formed of him as a soldier is not lower than that formed of any other officer I have ever known.
+In every one else I have seen some mere human traits, but in Garnett every trait was purely military.
+Had he lived, I am sure he would have been one of our great generals."

 In California, the General Robert S. Garnett Chapter 2570 of the United Daughters of the Confederacy was named in his memory and honor.
 In 1957, they established a monument to Garnett, who had designed California's State Seal during his brief service at the Presidio in Monterey in 1849.
 In 2017, after the white supremacist rally in Charlottesville, Virginia, the city of Monterey installed a new plaque omitting mention of Garnett's Confederate history; it was stolen in 2020.

 There is a Sons of Confederate Veterans camp in West Virginia named Robert Garnett Camp 1470 in his honor.